FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Useful-Tips.md

 ## Trivial Encryption

-`FHE.asEuintX(plaintext_number)` is actually a trivial encryption of the FHE scheme.
-Unlike normal FHE encryption, trivial encryption is deterministic.
-This means that if you perform it more than once, the result is the same each time.
+Casting a plaintext number to an encrypted one in a contract (i.e. `FHE.asEuintX(plaintext_number)`) is called Trivial Encryption.
+Unlike [normal FHE encryption](../FhenixJS/Encryption.md), trivial encryption is deterministic.
+This means that if you perform it more than once, the resulting ciphertext will be the same every time.

+Despite being obviously weaker than normal FHE encrypted numbers, Trivial Encryption can often be very useful.
+For example, when you're tallying votes in a contract; the tally for the option "Yes" may be encrypted, but everyone knows that you need to increment it by `1` for every incoming vote.
+Meaning, you can do `tally = tally + FHE.asEuint32(1)`.

+Trivially encrypted numbers are more efficient and will result in quicker and cheaper execution - so it's beneficial to use them whenever possible **while being careful to not compromise your apps's security**.

+**Note:** to prevent improper use, Trivial Encryption is only available in contracts.

 ## Default Value of a Euint